 Your Local Press

-Though some local media are owned by political operatives (therefore, we urge you to get to know who owns you local media), we encourage you to subscribe to your local paper(s) and to contribute through their letters to the editor and their opinion pages.
+If you’re lucky enough to have a local newspaper, we hope you will subscribe.
 Though many people are reading their news online, in rural communities, newspapers you can hold in your hand still play a very important role.

 In Austin, we love The Austin Bulldog: longtime professional writer, Ken Martin, is still the best around for local Austin news with a bite.

 In San Antonio, we have come to appreciate The Rivard Report: a local independent online publication.

 Breaking the Two-Party Doom Loop by Lee Drutman: We’ve joined with the League of Independent Voters of Texas by starting a study group.
 Contact LIV at firstname.lastname@example.org or call 512.213.4511 (landline) to join the group.